gvoulgaris0/WavePart/README.md

 Set of Matlab(r) functions for the partition of directional wave spectra to its wind and different swell components.
 The partitions are initially identified using a watershed defining algorithm  and then are modified following mostly the method described in Hanson and Phillips (2001).

 Authors:

-Douglas Cahl and George Voulgaris, School of the Earth, Ocean and Environment, University of South Carolina, Columbia, SC, 29205, USA.
+Douglas Cahl and George Voulgaris

+School of the Earth, Ocean and Environment

+University of South Carolina

+Columbia, SC, 29205, USA.

 Relevant References: